hsdenx/tbot/README.md

   Also, no file handle is used in testcases ... maybe this was a bad decision ...

+  started introducing this.
+Testcases, which are not only for lx over the console fd converted to using tb.workfd.

+  Problem is, we cannot pass variables to tc ... so we must use tb.workfd ... which maybe has problems when a tc call anther tc and this second tc changes the tb.workfd ...
+  Maybe we must save it in call_tc and restore it in end_tc

 - rename functionnames

-  rename functionnames in tbotlib to more meaningful names
+  rename functionnames in tbotlib to more meaningful names Oh, yes ... and maybe extract more tbotlib functions into testcases.

 -------------------------------------------------------------------------